Kapitan Sino: Plot

-Kapitan Sino is a fictional story by Bob Ong about Rogelio Manglicmot, an average Electronics Technician in a town called Pelaez who became a Super Hero after learning his Special abilities.
+Kapitan Sino is a fictional story by Bob Ong about Rogelio Manglicmot, an average Electronics Technician in a town called Pelaez who became a Super Hero after learning his special abilities.
 With the help of his best friend Bok-bok and his childhood friend Tessa (whom he also bears romantic feelings), he treads the path of saving lives and offering help to those in need.
 After some confusion of what to call the mysterious crime fighter, the people decided to call him "Kapitan Sino" (translated as Captain Who?).
-Kapitan Sino then start his adventures as he goes one on one with a giant gorilla, saves people trapped inside a burning building, prevents structures from collapsing during an earthquake, stops a Train from going off rail and caught small fry criminals faster than the local authorities.
+Kapitan Sino then starts his adventures as he goes one on one with a giant gorilla, saves people trapped inside a burning building, prevents structures from collapsing during an earthquake, stops a train from going off rail and caught small fry criminals faster than the local authorities.

 As the story progresses, a series of abduction occurs in Pelaez by a mysterious Hairy Monster.
-It was later revealed that the same Monster is Mayor Solomon Suico who abducts victims for their blood to sustain his Son Michael who inherited his form however with more severity.
+It was later revealed that the same Monster is Mayor Solomon Suico who abducts victims for their blood to sustain his son, Michael, who inherited his form however with more severity.
 Kapitan Sino engages in a fierce battle with Mayor Suico after he followed him to an abandoned hospital where he keeps his victims.
-Kapitan Sino defeats Mayor Suico and kills him; Suico's Son Michael soon follows after being injured in the rubbles made by the battle.
+Kapitan Sino defeats Mayor Suico and kills him; Suico's son, Michael, soon follows after being injured in the rubbles made by the battle.
 Kapitan Sino searches the abandoned hospital for Suico's latest victim.
 He finds Tessa instead, unconscious and bleeding.
 He rushes her to the nearest hospital, Tessa however dies.

 After the death of Tessa, Rogelio loses enthusiasm towards life and goes full time super hero.
 His father Mang Ernesto confronts him telling him that it was not his fault he could not save Tessa and to stop being a super hero if he is not happy.
 He also confesses himself as Mayor Suico's half brother.
-Mang Ernesto tried to make Rogelio Realize that being a Hero does not need recognition but acts as one to make things right.
+Mang Ernesto tried to make Rogelio realize that being a hero does not need recognition but acts as one to make things right.